qmonitor/docs/src/installation.md

 ## Step 1 - Install the collector package

 The first step is installing our collector package into the Laravel app you wish to monitor.
+By default, the collector works with Laravel versions 7.x and 8.x.

 <pre class="command-line language-bash" data-prompt="$"><code>composer require qmonitor/laravel-qmonitor-collector</code></pre>

-> Note: if you are using Laravel 5.x or 6.x you will need to use version 1.x of the collector package
+> Note: We have a collector that is compatible with Laravel versions 5.7, 5.8 or 6.x.
+For this to work you will need to use version 1.x of the collector package.

-<pre class="command-line language-bash" data-prompt="$"><code>composer require qmonitor/laravel-qmonitor-collector:^2.0</code></pre>
+<pre class="command-line language-bash" data-prompt="$"><code>composer require qmonitor/laravel-qmonitor-collector:^1.0</code></pre>

 ## Step 2 - Setup